Windlestone Hall

 Windlestone Hall is a mid-16th century Elizabethan country house, heavily rebuilt in 1821 to form a Greek revival stately home, situated near Rushyford, County Durham, England.
+The Hall sits within 400 acres of designed parkland.
 It is a Grade II* Listed building.
 As of 2022 it is back in private family ownership, with the surrounding estate maintained and conserved by a dedicated heritage charitable trust.

 History

 Early history

 The Eden family who held the manor of Windlestone in the 17th century were Royalists during the English Civil War, and Colonel Robert Eden who had served in the King's army, was obliged to campaign for the return of his confiscated estate.
 Following the Restoration of the Monarchy in 1660, his grandson, also Robert Eden, was created a baronet in 1672, (see Eden baronets).

 Construction

 In 1821, the fifth Baronet, Robert Johnson Eden, replaced the 16th-century manor house with a new mansion designed by architect Ignatius Bonomi.
 The two-storey house presents a twelve-bay balustraded frontage to the east.
 A balustraded Doric order colonnade extends across nine bays of the ground floor.
 The north ends in a large apse.
 A billiard room was attached to the north east in the late-19th century.